 What to practice in your lab:

 You don't need expensive equipment.
-A used laptop and free software is enough to practice for months.
+A used laptop and free software are enough to practice for months.

 In cybersecurity, your portfolio is proof of work.
 I've interviewed candidates who memorized CISSP content perfectly but couldn't demonstrate a single practical skill.
 Don't be that person.